CSS

 Short answers for the questions people usually have before trying a utility like this.

-What are the four numbers in cubic-bezier?
+What do the four numbers mean?